UNITED STATES SECURITIES AND EXCHANGE COMMISSION

 Selling, General and Administrative Expenses

-Selling, general and administrative expenses (“SG&A expenses”) in fiscal 2020 were $1.84 billion, a decrease of $32.5 million, or 1.7%, compared to fiscal 2019.
-The year-over-year decrease in SG&A expenses was primarily due to decreases in sales, cost savings from restructuring and other cost saving initiatives and the favorable impact of changes in foreign currency translation offset by additional costs incurred to implement business continuity plans in response to the COVID-19 pandemic.
+Selling, general and administrative expenses (“SG&A expenses”) in fiscal 2023 were $1.97 billion, a decrease of $27.5 million, or 1.4%, from fiscal 2022.
+The year-over-year decrease in SG&A expenses was primarily a result of foreign currency translation from a strengthening U.S. Dollar.

 Metrics that management monitors with respect to its operating expenses are SG&A expenses as a percentage of sales and as a percentage of gross profit.
-In fiscal 2020, SG&A expenses as a percentage of sales were 10.4% and as a percentage of gross profit were 89.3%, as compared with 9.6% and 75.4%, respectively, in fiscal 2019.
-The increase in SG&A expenses as a percentage of both sales and gross profit is primarily the result of the decrease in sales and gross profit margin.
-Amortization expense, which is included within SG&A expenses, was relatively consistent year over year.
+In fiscal 2023, SG&A expenses as a percentage of sales were 7.4% and as a percentage of gross profit were 61.8%, as compared with 8.2% and 67.3%, respectively, in fiscal 2022.
+The decreases in SG&A expenses as a percentage of sales and gross profit resulted primarily from the operating leverage realized with higher sales, and lower amortization expenses, partially offset by increases in SG&A expenses to support sales volumes.

 Restructuring, Integration and Other Expenses